spacepy/dbprocessing/scripts/README.txt

 ==========
-Totally clean out the DB:  (leaves mission, instrument, satellite) run these commands (done this way so it is hard to do) from dbprocessing import DBUtils a = DBUtils.DBUtils('rbsp') a.deleteAllEntries()
+Totally clean out the DB:  (leaves mission, instrument, satellite) run these commands (done this way so it is hard to do) from dbprocessing import DButils a = DButils.DButils('rbsp') a.deleteAllEntries()